Introduction

 Killing foxtail

 Since foxtail is a grass, broadleaf herbicides do not control it.
 Glyphosate is a non-selective herbicide that will kill foxtail as well as most all other plants (grasses and broad leaved).
 Check out the fact sheet on toxicity, Glyphosate Questions & Answers.
-Propoxycarbazone-sodium (temporarily unavailable in Oregon; was sold as Canter R&P and Lambient) is selective against several broadleaf weeds and weedy grasses, including foxtail, and will not kill most improved forage grasses.
+Propoxycarbazone-sodium (sold as Lambient, 2024 registered for use in Oregon, again) is selective against several broadleaf weeds and weedy grasses, including foxtail barley, and will not kill most improved forage grasses.
 Use glyphosate for a complete kill in areas with solid foxtail presence.
-When and where available, use Lambient for a more selective kill when desirable grasses predominate and foxtail is a minor component.
+When and where available, use Propoxycarbazone-sodium for a more selective kill when desirable grasses predominate and foxtail is a minor component.

 For a non-herbicide alternative, the foxtail plants must be turned under and allowed to degrade in the dark, hot summer soils.
 Repeat as necessary.
 Mowing is ineffective as the foxtail just make seeds on a shorter stalk.
 Grazing prior to foxtail seed head formation can put some pressure on the weedy plant but animals stop grazing it once it goes to seed.